Analysis of "O Captain! My Captain!" by Walt Whitman

 It was Lincoln's death, however, that affected Whitman the most, who memorialized the greatest president in United States History with "O Captain!
 My Captain!"

-(For more information on "O Captain!
-My Captain!" and Whitman's relationship with Lincoln, check out the History Now website, linked above.
-For an analysis and a discussion on the meaning of the poem keep reading.
+(For more information on this poem and Whitman's relationship with Lincoln, check out the History Now website, linked above.
+For an analysis and a discussion on the meaning of the poem, keep reading.)

-Now that we have a little background information on "O Captain!
-My Captain!" we can continue with our analysis.
+Now that we have a little background information, we can continue with our analysis.

 - Rhyme Scheme - aabb xcxc - the opening couplets of the first two stanzas establish a happy mood, which juxtaposed with the shortened succeeding lines, brings out the disappointment experienced by the poet over the captain's death.
 Note the progression: Stanza 1 begins with two happy couplets; Stanza 2 begins with two celebrating couplets, but something isn't quite right as demonstrated by the off rhyme of "bells" and "trills."
 Stanza 3 re-establishes the rhyming couplet pattern, but the message is as clear as the rhyme: the captain is dead.

 - Meter and Rhythm - there is no fixed meter; there is, however, a pattern of four long lines followed by four short lines in each stanza.
 The shortened lines emphasize the personal grief experienced by the poet against the backdrop of a broader victory.
 The poem's rhythm is created by the varying line lengths.

 - Extended Metaphor - The captain is Abraham Lincoln.
 The fearful trip is the Civil War.
 The ship is the United States.
 The prize is the preservation of the union.